 Program in Physics and Engineering

 The College of Arts and Science offers a joint B.S./B.S. program with the NYU Tandon School of Engineering.
-The program leads to the B.S. degree in physics from CAS and the B.S. degree in one of the following areas from the NYU School of Engineering: civil engineering; computer engineering; electrical engineering; or mechanical engineering.
-Further information is available from the College Advising Center, Silver Center, 100 Washington Square East, Room 905; 212-998-8130.
+The program leads to the B.S. degree in physics from CAS and the B.S. degree in one of the following areas from the NYU Tandon School of Engineering: civil engineering; computer engineering; electrical engineering; or mechanical engineering.
+Further information is available from the College Advising Center, 726 Broadway, 7th floor; 212-998-8130.

 Policy on School of Engineering courses: This option is open only to students with declared majors in the Department of Physics.
 They may seek prior permission of the director of undergraduate studies to take advanced electives in the School of Engineering and apply them to the major.
 This is reviewed on a case-by-case basis.
 These courses count against each student’s 16-point allowance in the other divisions of NYU and cannot be applied to the 64 point UA residency requirement.

 Minor in Physics

 Consists of four courses from the following list, or three of the following and one of the courses listed under the minor in astronomy (all completed with a grade of C or better):

 - General Physics II (PHYS-UA 12)

 - 20th-Century Concepts of Space, Time, and Matter (PHYS-UA 20)